A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Proposed Method

 The objective of CNN-LSTM training is to minimize the loss function $\mathcal{L}(\bm{\hat{l}},\tilde{\bm{l}})$ which penalizes the Euclidean distance between the output $\bm{\hat{l}}$ and the target $\tilde{\bm{l}}$.
-Then the backpropagation algorithm uses the chain rule to calculate the derivative of the loss function $\mathcal{L}$ and adjusts the network weights by gradient descent~\cite{Zachary2015}.
+To achieve this goal, the backpropagation algorithm uses the chain rule to calculate the derivative of the loss function $\mathcal{L}$ and adjusts the network weights by gradient descent~\cite{Zachary2015}.
 In \cite{Valente2019}, Valente \textit{et al.} show that CNN-LSTM model should be trained separately, instead of using only one common output and one loss function.
-Therefore, the training of our proposed network is divided into two phases.
-In phase 1, the CNN layer is trained as a quantification model with CSI images in the database and the loss function mean square error (MSE) described as
+Therefore, the training of our proposed network is divided into two steps.
+In step 1, the CNN layer is trained as a quantification model using CSI images from the database and the loss function mean square error (MSE) described as

-The output of the final FC layers in CNN ($\bm{c}_T$) is extracted and fed to the input of LSTM (Fig. \ref{fig:Loc_System}(b)).
-In phase 2, the trajectory of CNN output spatial features, $\{\bm{c}_1, \bm{c}_2,\ldots,\bm{c}_T \}$, from $T$ time steps is used for LSTM training.
-The loss function of this phase is still MSE but for $T$ time steps following MIMO-LSTM model~\cite{Minh2019} as
+The output of the final FC layers in CNN ($\bm{c}_T$) is extracted and adopted for LSTM training (Fig.~\ref{fig:Loc_System}(b)) in step 2.
+The loss function of this phase is still MSE, but for $T$ time steps following MIMO-LSTM model~\cite{Minh2019} as